DarwinFang/ChainSum/README.md

 There are two parameters.

 (1) `[Parameter 1]` specifies the GPU ID(s).
 Set it to a specific number or several numbers separated by commas to enable the related GPU(s).
-On the other hand, no GPUs will be used if it is set to -1.
+On the other hand, only CPUs will be used if it is set to -1.

 (2) `[Parameter 2]` can be any model name you choose to specify.